HKpowerStudio

 Learn to see like an organizer…

-by Filed Under: Home, Inspiration & Education, Organize, Planning & Goals, Systems & Techniques, Tips & Resources Leave a Comment
+July 11, 2018 by Heather Filed Under: Home, Inspiration & Education, Organize, Planning & Goals, Systems & Techniques, Tips & Resources Leave a Comment

 How can you learn to see like an organizer?
 When an organizer a designer, space planner, realtor and others walk into a space they are trained to “see the possibilities”.
 By using this process yourself you can also begin to see your space with a fresh set of eyes.
 I co-presented on this topic at a local home and design show and along with a kitchen designer and another organizer, we shared how we have learned to cultivate the practice of seeing with a fresh set of eyes!
 It’s something that I hear over and over, “I just need a fresh set of eyes” and it’s something we can all cultivate!